alastairUK/p452OLD/matlab/README.txt

   6) test_example.mat is an example of simulation data file that can be opened by the GUI

-  7) Subfolder ./private/ also contains test functions used to verify the current implementation of the model. including several files with path profile data used in testing.

 All the scripts (except for the Graphical User Interface) work in Octave (versions 6.0 and above).